tephralabs/fern-dev-api-docs/guides/kyc-kyb-verification/concepts/customer-statuses.md

 **Typical duration:** Less than 10 minutes for individuals (1 to 3 business days if manual intervention is required), 4-7 business days for businesses

 {% hint style="warning" %}
 You cannot update customer data while verification is in progress.
-Wait for the state to transition or monitor via webhooks.
+Wait for the status to transition or monitor via webhooks.
 {% endhint %}

 ### NEEDS_ADDITIONAL_INFORMATION